-Spanning the U.S.â€“Canadian border is Peace Arch State Park, home to the 72-foot Peace Arch that symbolizes nearly two centuries of peace between the two countries.
+At the border crossing you will find the Peace Arch State Park.
+The 72-foot Peace Arch symbolizes nearly two centuries of peace between the two countries.
 This lovely landscaped park has thousands of flowers and shrubs plus seasonal displays of sculptures and art.

-Located on the Semiahmoo Spit is also home to Semiahmoo Park, which features more than 300 acres of tideland and approximately 1.5 miles of level pathways ideal for such outdoor adventures as walking, biking, rollerblading, kayaking, clamming, sand sculpting, kite flying and picnicking.
+Semiahmoo Spit is also home to Semiahmoo Park, which features more than 300 acres of tideland and approximately 1.5 miles of level pathways ideal for walking, biking, rollerblading, kayaking, clamming, sand sculpting, kite flying and picnicking.

 Blaine and nearby Birch Bay are gaining an international reputation as a birding haven.
 The tide pools, estuaries and waterways attract thousands of geese, ducks, gulls, loons and shorebirds each year.
-Meanwhile popular Drayton Harbor attracts a high population of loons as well as endangered species such as the bald eagle, peregrine falcon and marbled murrelet.
+Meanwhile popular Drayton Harbor attracts a high population of loons, as well as, endangered species such as the bald eagle, peregrine falcon and marbled murrelet.